UniCode9696/My-lifes-work/README.md

 So go on!
 If you want to read what nobody else tells you about life and experience life changing discoveries yourself, you're at the right place!

-(P.s.: I really don't think anyone will ever read this lol.
+(I really don't think anyone will ever read this lol.
 But if so: Sorry for my English sometimes.
-I am as already stated German and although my English is quite good, there may still be some situations that just sound wierd to the native speaker)
+I am as already stated German and although my English is quite good there may still be some situations that just sound wierd to the native speaker)

 <h1>Who I am</h1>